Friday, January, 12, 2024

 Invited runners will have competed in the qualifying Butterfield Mile Trials (local) or will have raced internationally.
 If you are an elite runner and are interested in competing in this event, please contact us at [email protected] for more information.

 Local adult runners and school-aged runners (primary, middle, and senior school athletes) MUST qualify for the Butterfield Mile by running in the Butterfield Mile Trials, which will take place Friday, December 8, 2023 from 6-9pm at the Flora Duffy Stadium.
-Registration information for the Mile Trials will be posted closer to the event.
+Registration for the event can be done online here.
+Registration ends Thursday, December 7, 2023 at 6pm.
 For questions about the Butterfield Mile Trials, please contact Dr. Freddie Evans via email [email protected] or telephone 441-735-0980.

 If you are an invited local runner AND are participating in one of the Challenge races, you may choose which race you would like to participate in (the Challenge mile or the invitational mile).